NearNodeFlash/NearNodeFlash.github.io/docs/guides/ha-cluster/readme.md

 # High Availability Cluster

-Rabbit software supports provisioning of Red Hat GFS2 (Global File System 2) storage.
-Per Red Hat:
+NNF software supports provisioning of Red Hat GFS2 (Global File System 2) storage.
+Per RedHat:
 > GFS2 allows multiple nodes to share storage at a block level as if the storage were connected locally to each cluster node.
 GFS2 cluster file system requires a cluster infrastructure.

-Therefore, in order to use GFS2, the Rabbit and its associated compute nodes must form a high availability cluster.
+Therefore, in order to use GFS2, the NNF node and its associated compute nodes must form a high availability cluster.

 ## Cluster Setup